NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

 Is it possible to improve the quality of interpolation?

 A2. *Answer*: Creating a Bessel Potential reproducing kernel object with omitted scaling parameter `ε` means that this parameter will be estimated during interpolating procedure execution.
 It might happen that estimated value of the `ε` is too large and it is possible to use a smaller value of `ε` which can lead to a better quality of interpolation.
-- We can get the estimated value of `ε` by calling `get_epsilon` function:
+- We can get the value of scaling parameter `ε` by calling `get_epsilon` function
 ```julia
 ε = get_epsilon(spline)
 ```
-and get an estimation of the problem's Gram matrix condition number by calling `get_cond` function and an estimation of the number of the significant digits in the interpolation result by calling `estimate_accuracy` function:
+and get an estimation of the problem's Gram matrix condition number by calling `get_cond` function as well as an estimation of the number of the significant digits in the interpolation result by calling `estimate_accuracy` function:
 ```julia
 cond = get_cond(spline)
 significant_digits = estimate_accuracy(spline)
 ```
-In a case when estimated number of the significant digits is bigger than 8 and estimated condition number is not very large, i.e. it less than ``10^{12}`` (when using standard `Float64` floating-point arithmetic), we may attempt to build a better interpolation spline by calling `interpolate` function with a smaller value of the scaling parameter:
+In a case when estimated number of the significant digits is bigger than 10 and estimated condition number is not very large, i.e. it is less than ``10^{12}``, we may attempt to build a better interpolation spline by calling `interpolate` function with a smaller value of the scaling parameter:
 ```julia
 e_smaller = ε/2.0
 spline = interpolate(x, u, RK_H2(e_smaller))